 For more than 40 years, Title X family planning clinics have played a critical role in ensuring access to a broad range of family planning and related preventive health services for millions of low-income or uninsured individuals and others.

-The Title X Family Planning program ["Population Research and Voluntary Family Planning Programs" (Public Law 91-572)], was enacted in 1970 as Title X of the Public Health Service Act.
-Title X is the only Federal grant program dedicated solely to providing individuals with comprehensive family planning and related preventive health services.
+The Title X Family Planning program was enacted in 1970 as Title X of the Public Health Service Act (Public Law 91-572 Population Research and Voluntary Family Planning Programs).
+Title X is the only federal grant program dedicated solely to providing individuals with comprehensive family planning and related preventive health services.